WFIOST/HADES.H3VR/README.md

 - Bleeding
     - Damage to the player causes *bleeding* to body parts
     - Use bandages, MedKits, Morphine, etc to heal
-    - Heat
-        - As you bleed, you get colder
-        - Use warmers to warm up!

 - Realistic Movement
     - No more MEGA jump